LIVE | Category 1 Dorian continues to batter NC coast with wind, rain

 - Extreme southeastern New England: 2 to 4 inches

-A Tornado Warning was issued around 3:45 p.m. for west central Sampson County and southern Cumberland County until 4:15 p.m.
-Cumberland County Sheriff Ennis Wright tweeted around 4 p.m. that a tornado had been spotted in Stedman.
+Around midnight, Tideland EMC reported all of Ocracoke was without power.
+That along with a total of 92,000 outages across the state.

-A Flash Flood Warning was issued at 9:30 p.m. for Wayne County, Sampson County, eastern Harnett County, Cumberland County, Wilson County, and Johnston County.
-The warning is in effect until 3:30 a.m.
+Tornado warnings in central North Carolina Thursday afternoon will be confirmed by the National Weather Service once Dorian moves away from the coast.
+Warnings were issued for Wilson, Johnston, Wayne, Cumberland and Sampson counties and different points during the afternoon.
+Cumberland County Sheriff Ennis Wright tweeted around 4 p.m. that a tornado had been spotted in Stedman, and CBS 17 received viewer pictures of a tornado on the ground to the southeast of Wilson.

-Around 7:25 a.m.
-Thursday many North Carolina counties were placed under a tornado watch.
-Those counties under a tornado watch in the CBS 17 viewing area are Cumberland, Edgecombe, Johnston, Nash, Sampson, Wayne and Wilson.
-The tornado watch is in effect until 7 p.m. — the Storm Prediction Center’s statement warns that tornadoes are likely in the watch area.
+Flash Flood Warnings continue for Wayne county, Sampson county, Wilson county, and Johnston county until 9:30 a.m.

-Several tornadoes were spun off from Dorian.
-A tornado that came ashore at Emerald Isle destroyed residences.
+Several tornadoes were spun off from Dorian near the coast of North Carolina.
+A tornado that came ashore at Emerald Isle destroyed several residences and did substantial damage.

 A Storm Surge Warning has been extended to from South Carolina to the Virginia/North Carolina line.